 Setting up a pixel is pretty easy.
 You simply install the Facebook pixel on your website by going to the Pixels section and selecting View Pixel Code.
-You then copy and paste the code you receive on to your website.
-If you need any assistance you can select Facebook Pixel Helper browser extension to make sure that your pixel is installed correctly.
+You then copy and paste the code you receive onto your website.
+If you need any assistance you can select the Facebook Pixel Helper browser extension to make sure that your pixel is installed correctly.
 If so, you will notice your icon’s browser light up.
-You can then go in to your Ads Manager and create various website custom audiences.
+You can then go into your Ads Manager and create various website custom audiences.

 Use Tools to Automate Your Campaign